 Connah’s Quay is a sea fishing mark on the Dee estuary.
 Possibly one of the most easily accessible fish from the car venues, on a par with Colwyn bay in that respect.
 Literally park up on Dock road and setup your gear.

-Best fished within an hour or so either side of high/low tide, longer is possible on smaller tides.
+Best fished within an hour or two of either side of high/low tide, longer is possible on smaller tides.
 How long really depends on the size of the tide, you can better judge it on arrival.
 A Simple 2 or 3 hook flapper will work well here moreover you cant go wrong with lugworm, fresh or frozen here.

 Species: not exhaustive